Billotais/TDDE09_project/README.md

 ### Dependencies
 In order to be able to run the model it is of course necessary to have all necessary packages installed.
-All of the packages needed come with Python 3.6.
+All of the packages needed for the perceptron based systen come with Python 3.6.
+For the neural network based system, tensorflow is required.

 ### Clone the Universial Dependencies treebanks:
 `$ git clone https://github.com/UniversalDependencies/UD_Swedish-Talbanken.git`